-This guide to Homemade Flaky Pie Crust will have you making perfect pie crust in no time, even if you have never made a pie in your life.
+This guide to making Flaky Pie Crust will have you serving up perfect pie crust in no time, even if you have never made a pie in your life.
 Nothing beats a homemade pie crust; luckily, the ingredients you need are flour, salt, Crisco (or butter), and water.
 With a few simple steps and a little practice, you’ll be a pro before you know it.

 Use this recipe for all of your favorite pies, tarts, quiche, pizza roll-ups, homemade pop tarts, and oh so much more.
 Give it a try and be sure to let us know what you think.